Incremental Computation: What Is the Essence?

 \item High-level control abstractions using recursion, especially when used with high-level data abstraction, allow sophisticated analysis and queries over complex transitive relations to be expressed clearly, and be implemented efficiently using incrementalization for fixed-point computations.

-They furthermore enable automatic calculation of precise complexity guarantees that is impossible otherwise.
+They furthermore enable automatic calculation of precise complexity guarantees that is drastically harder, if possible, otherwise.

-\item High-level module abstractions using objects, by encapsulating both data and control so that all queries and updates on the data are in the same object, help make the analysis and transformations more localized.
+\item High-level module abstractions using objects, by encapsulating both data and control so that all queries and updates on the data are organized together, help make the analysis and transformations more localized.

 They also force objects that interact with each other to follow established patterns for general extensibility.

 \end{itemize}